 11

 The person presenting during sales is often not the person who will actually manage your account.
 Ask for the name and title of your dedicated HR Business Partner and ask how many clients they manage.
-Best practice is 30-50 clients.
+Best practice is 30 to 50 clients.
 If the answer is significantly higher, service will reflect that.

 Red flag: No named contact committed before signing